2024's Last Great Sale

 Conclusion

 CO2, Fiber, and Diode lasers are different from each other in various aspects.
 The main difference is in their working principle.
 For a user, the difference is in the cost, materials they can cut/engrave, speed, lifespan, and power.
-For small businesses, a diode laser is a perfect option.
-If you want to work on such non-metals that are not compatible with diode lasers, you can use a CO2 laser.
-The fiber laser is excellent in terms of cutting metals, but it is not suitable for small businesses.
+For small businesses, a CO2 laser or fiber laser is a perfect option.
+If you want to work on non-metals that are not compatible with diode lasers, you can use a CO2 laser.
+The fiber laser is excellent in terms of cutting and engraving metals.